smitmartijn/cleur-2018-session-pdf-urls/Cloud.md

+# Cisco Live Europe 2018

+Below is a list of breakout sessions and links to their presentation in PDF form.
+This list is filtered on "Cloud"

 | ID | Title                                                                                                                       | Type | Technologies |
 |-----|-----------------------------------------------------------------------------------------------------------------------------|-----------|-----------|
 | PSOCLD-2316 | [An Open Kubernetes Stack for Apps Across Clouds](https://clnv.s3.amazonaws.com/2018/eur/pdf/PSOCLD-2316.pdf) | Product or Strategy Overview | Cloud |